binpash/try/utils/README.md

 You do _not_ need these utilities to use `try`, which has POSIX shell fallback implementations.

 Every time `try` starts up, it looks for these executables on its path; if found, it will use them---otherwise it will use the shell fallbacks.
+The shell fallbacks are not quite as robust as these utilities and may behave strangely on files with newlines in their names.

 # Development